teocci/GlassfishServer/README.md

   /home/glassfish/bin/asadmin stop-domain domain1
   ```

-  Glassfish is coming with a pre-configured certificate which is used for ssl (https).
-You can see it in the keystore.jks file if you check for the alias s1as.
+  * Glassfish is coming with a pre-configured certificate which is used for ssl (`https`).
+You can see it in the `keystore.jks` file if you check for the alias `s1as`.
 Since Glassfish 3.1 there is even another preconfigured certificate available: glassfish-instance.
-But that also means that everybody else can get these two certificates, the public keys, private keys, etc. With that information you could never be safe because "others" could "read" your data sent to Glassfish via https.
-That means you should always make sure to replace the pre-configured s1as and glassfish-instance entries in your keystore.
-But you should not delete them as long as the alias "s1as" and "glassfish-instance" are still in use (and it is by default in use for https...).
-I faced some strange behaviour as I did not think of that at the beginning when I simply deleted s1as - learn from my mistake and do not delete it for now...
-But we can help us with generating a new alias first (myAlias) and when ever needed or wanted we could change each occurrence of s1as to myAlias (i.e. via admin console) and then we could finally delete that s1as.
-The same has to be done also for glassfish-instance.
+But that also means that everybody else can get these two certificates, the public keys, private keys, etc. With that information you could never be safe because "others" could "read" your data sent to Glassfish via `https`.
+That means you should always make sure to replace the pre-configured `s1as` and `glassfish-instance` entries in your `keystore`.
+But you should not delete them as long as the alias `s1as` and `glassfish-instance` are still in use.
+I faced some strange behavior as I did not think of that at the beginning when I simply deleted `s1as` - learn from my mistake and do not delete it for now...
+But we can help us with generating a new alias first `myAlias` and when ever needed or wanted we could change each occurrence of `s1as` to `myAlias` (i.e. via admin console) and then we could finally delete that `s1as`.
+The same has to be done also for `glassfish-instance`.

   The following code box shows you the commands we need for modifying our Glassfish keystore.
-As you can see we first delete our pre-configured s1as entry (Glassfish mustn't be running!).
-Later a new s1as entry is generated - it is now unique for us!
-Similar steps have to be executed also for our second certificate (glassfish-instance).
-Bash commands:
+As you can see we first delete our pre-configured `s1as` entry (Glassfish mustn't be running!).
+Later a new `s1as` entry is generated - it is now unique for us!
+Similar steps have to be executed also for our second certificate `glassfish-instance`.
+Here are the commands:

   ```
   #create new certs